Group B Strep – Aware.

 It was midday, but I fell asleep in tears.

-I told my partner and I told my parents.
+I didn’t want to say it out loud but I told my partner and I told my parents.

-I reminded myself that it wasn’t my fault.
+I felt guilt but I reminded myself that it wasn’t my fault.

 Strep B isn’t sexually transmitted.
 It is naturally incubated.